kparc/kcc/README.md

  █
 ```

-k interpreter is your friend.
+𝒌 interpreter is your friend.
 Take your time, don't rush it, make sure you got all of it before advancing to the next chapter, where things will get a lot less innocent, and very fast.

 ## proverbs